swapnilin/NLP-Preprocessing-Techniques/README.md

 ## Part of Speech (POS) Tagging

 POS tagging is the process of labeling each word in a sentence with its corresponding part of speech (noun, verb, adjective, etc.).
 This is a crucial step in natural language processing as it helps to understand the meaning of a sentence and how its words are related to each other.
-This approach is useful for tasks such as text summarization or information extraction, where you want to identify the key entities and actions in the text.
+This approach is useful for tasks such as Named Entity Recognition (NER), text summarization or information extraction, where you want to identify the key entities and actions in the text.

 ### Example:
 Consider the sentence: "The cat is sleeping on the couch."